Rocco Cole Kuehl was born January 7th 2009.

 My passion and drive comes from those that I race for so to get more attention to Diabetes Awareness we got a dog.
 Some don't like racing but they might LOVE Dogs.

-In June 2018, we introduced a new member to our Drive For Diabetes Awareness Charity KETONE our Service dog.
+In June 2018, we introduced a new member to our Drive For Diabetes Awareness Charity KETONE our working dog.
 He is a 3-month-old German shepherd puppy named Ketone.
 You're probably wondering, Why Ketone?
 Well, we named him after the word Diabetic Ketoacidosis ( ketones are what produces the fruity smell of the breath of people that are in DKA ) which is a symptom.
-Our plan is to train ketone to be a Diabetic Service Dog so that he will be able to detect the fruity smell from the ketones.
+Our plan is to train ketone to be a Diabetic Service Dog so that he will be able to detect the fruity smell from the ketones we also have him walk around with brochures from my races and share education about the symptoms.

 When Addie passed away her mom and dad donated her organs and tissue to kids in need and she saved 40 other people's life's which is amazing. when I now race Addie's name will forever be on my kart along with my brother Rocco's.
 I am proud not only to spread the Awareness of Diabetes and its symptoms but the importance to of an organ donor.